OpenAEV-Platform/collectors/splunk-es/README.md

-# OpenBAS Splunk Enterprise Security Collector
+# OpenAEV Splunk Enterprise Security Collector

-A Splunk Enterprise Security (ES) integration for OpenBAS that validates security expectations by querying Splunk ES for detection alerts and matching them against expected outcomes.
+A Splunk Enterprise Security (ES) integration for OpenAEV that validates security expectations by querying Splunk ES for detection alerts and matching them against expected outcomes.

 **Note**: Requires access to a Splunk Enterprise Security instance.

 ## Overview

-This collector validates OpenBAS expectations by querying your Splunk ES environment for matching security alerts via the Splunk REST API.
-When OpenBAS runs security exercises, this collector automatically checks if the expected security threats were actually detected in your SIEM, providing visibility into your detection capabilities.
+This collector validates OpenAEV expectations by querying your Splunk ES environment for matching security alerts via the Splunk REST API.
+When OpenAEV runs security exercises, this collector automatically checks if the expected security threats were actually detected in your SIEM, providing visibility into your detection capabilities.

 The collector uses Splunk's notable events and security alerts to validate detection expectations, with support for IP-based matching and parent process tracking through URL path analysis.